A quantum embedding theory in the screened Coulomb interaction: Combining configuration interaction with GW/BSE

-Next we consider excited states, which we expect to be the major strength of the theory.
-Total energies computed with DCI may inherit errors of the underlying MBPT calculation, which will always be subject to some approximation.
-However, our internally consistent treatment of correlation and balanced generation of determinants could perform better for excitation energies than total energies.
-Systematic errors in total energies for both ground and excited states may cancel during internal $\omega$ iterations to compute $\Omega$.
-The accuracy of individual excitation energies or excited state spectra, instead of total energies, is most relevant for many applications.

-Continuing with the challenging case of N$_2$, we compute excited state energy surfaces along the dissociation path, shown in Fig. \ref{binding}.
-Qualitatively, the ground state and three lowest excited states closely match FCI results.\cite{larsen_jcp_113} Our primary interest is with the conical intersection between the higher energy $^5\Pi_u$ and $c_3\! ^1\Pi_u$ states near 1.3 \AA.
+Continuing with the challenging case of N$_2$, we compute excited state energy surfaces along the dissociation path, shown in Fig.~\ref{binding}.
+Qualitatively, the ground state and three lowest excited states closely match FCI results \cite{larsen_jcp_113}.
+Our primary interest is with the conical intersection between the higher energy $^5\Pi_u$ and $c_3\! ^1\Pi_u$ states near 1.3 \AA.
 FCI results of this intersection from Ref.~\onlinecite{larsen_jcp_113} are shown in Fig. \ref{binding} with dashed lines.
-There is a vertical shift between DCI and FCI data, which is mostly attributed to their different basis sets, but the shape of the DCI intersection agrees with the FCI results.
-All variants of CC considered in Ref.~\onlinecite{larsen_jcp_113} miss this intersection.
+There is a vertical shift between DCI and FCI data due to the overestimate of dynamic correlation, but the shape of the DCI intersection agrees with the FCI results.
+This intersection is missed by all variants of CC tested in Ref.~\onlinecite{larsen_jcp_113}.
 Properly describing the conical intersection demonstrates that DCI is unbiased towards any single \sd configuration and can treat near degeneracies among multi-configurational states.

-For a quantitative comparison, we report equilibrium excitation energies in Table \ref{vertical}.
-Our DCI calculations show good agreement with experiment and equation-of-motion CC (EOM-CCSD).
-Different versions of $GW$/BSE all underestimate the excitation energy of N$_2$,\cite{hirose_prb_91} with the best estimate shown in Table \ref{vertical}.
-The carbon dimer is a similarly challenging balance of multi-reference character combined with dynamic correlation.
-The lowest excitation energy for C$_2$ calculated with DCI, shown in Table \ref{vertical}, is also in excellent agreement with benchmark data.